 - Your Stage Manager will officially check you in, give you your Welcome Packet, and answer any questions you have.

-Emergency: In the event of a medical emergency, notify an Area Manager, security personnel, or anyone with a radio or walkie-talkie.
+Emergency: In the event of a medical emergency, notify your Stage Manager, security personnel, or anyone with a radio or walkie-talkie.
 They will contact the on-site EMT personnel, who have a direct line to the NYSCI Response Dispatch.
 If someone dials 911 from their cell phone, the above procedure still needs to be followed for the best possible care, as this will expedite the response of medical assistance.
-Please report all incidents to the Maker Faire Security Office located on Science Avenue.
+Please report all incidents to the Maker Faire Security Office located along Science Ave.

-First Aid Facilities: The Maker Faire Production Team has arranged to have an EMT on-site, Friday thru Sunday during Maker Faire setup and show hours.
-First Aid Services will be available at the First Aid Tent on Science Ave.
-There will be signage to direct you to First Aid.
-This is also where our Emergency Medical Technician (EMT) will be stationed.
+First Aid Facilities: The Maker Faire Production Team has arranged to have an EMT on-site, Saturday and Sunday during Maker Faire setup and show hours.

 Evacuation: Should the need to evacuate arise, staff and visitors will be notified by Security Personnel.
 Stay calm.
 Immediately stop any demonstrations or presentations.
 Do not try to dismantle your exhibit.
 Even if you cannot see any obvious reason for the alarm calmly make your way to the nearest exit, encouraging others to follow you outside.
 Once outside, move away from buildings and keep emergency access routes clear.
 When the necessary authorities deem it safe to reenter the buildings and facility, Makers will be granted access prior to members of the public.